Who Is This Credit Card Best For?

 - Insurance coverage for lost or delayed baggage: You’ll be reimbursed up to $100 a day to cover essential purchases for three days if your baggage is delayed by more than six hours.
 You’ll be reimbursed up to $3,000 per ticket if your or an immediate family member’s luggage is lost or damaged in transit.

 The British Airways Visa Signature Card’s Other Features

 - Rental car collision insurance (secondary to your own policy)

 - Extended warranties

 Chase took fourth place out of 11 national credit card issuers in J.D.
 Power’s 2020 U.S. Credit Card Satisfaction Study.
 Chase had a score of 809 out of 1,000 points, one point below the average.

 One convenient feature that’s worth noting is the British Airways Visa Signature Card’s “tap and pay” technology.
 You can save time at the cash register by tapping your card at any payment terminal that accepts contactless payments.

 The British Airways Visa Signature Card offers standard security features, such as zero liability for fraudulent purchases as long as your report suspected fraud immediately.

 Fees That Stand Out

-The balance transfer fee on the British Airways Visa Signature Card is higher than some competitors, at 5% of the transaction (many cards charge 3%).
-On the positive side, the card doesn’t charge a penalty rate if you fall behind on payments, which is somewhat unusual.
+The balance transfer fee on the British Airways Visa Signature Card is higher than some competitors, at 5% of the transaction (many cards charge 3%), and the late fee is comparable to other similar cards.
 It also doesn’t charge a foreign transaction fee.